 The Limitations of External GPUs on macOS

-Some pro-level software designed to take advantage of multiple GPUs will “just work” as you’d expect.
-This includes 3D modeling apps and video editors, but it’s worth confirming your preferred application will see a benefit before you buy.
+Some pro-level software designed to take advantage of multiple GPUs will just work as you’d expect.
+This includes 3D modeling apps and video editors, but it’s worth confirming your application will see a benefit before you buy an eGPU.

 Some applications and games have received patches allowing you to accelerate the built-in display on your iMac or MacBook.
 However, this is something that developers must enable on their end, so it’s worth keeping in mind if you’re thinking of using an eGPU purely to accelerate your in-built display.

 At present, there are only a small number of compatible graphics cards you can use as an eGPU on your Mac.
-These are all AMD cards, with none of the popular Nvidia cards officially supported at present.
+They are all AMD cards.

 According to Apple, these are: